Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 ## What is the garbage-collectible heap?
 The garbage heap is where reference variables go to live & die.
 When they are created they need someplace to sit to be interacted with.
 Once they are finished being used, they disappear & die.

+## Arrays are objects too
+Arrays (ordered, efficient list of things) give you fast random access by letting you use an index position to get any element in the array.
+Everey element in an array is just a variable.
+In other words, one of the eight primitive variable types or a reference variable.
+Anything you would put in a variable of that type can be assigned to an array element of that type.
+So in an array of type int (int[]), each element can hold an int.
+In a Dog array (Dog[]) each element can hold... a Dog?
+No, remember that a reference variable just hold a reference (a remote control), not the object itself.
+So in a Dog array, each element can hold a remote control to a Dog. the array is an object, even though it's an array of primitives.
+Arrays are always objects, whether they're declared to hold primitives or object references.
+But you can have an array of object that's declared to hold primitive values.
+In other words, the array object can have elements which are primitives, but the array itself is never a primitive.
+Regardless of what the array holds, the array itself is always an object!